netdata/netdata/aclk/README.md

     cloud base url = https://up.netdata.cloud
 ```

-### Proxy users
+### Proxy configuration

-If your Netdata agent uses a proxy to reach the outside internet, you must set up a SOCKS5 proxy.
+If your Netdata agent uses a proxy to reach the outside internet, you must configure a SOCKS5 proxy using one of the
+following methods.

-> 🎆 Needed: Configuration options for proxy.
+> 🎆 Needed: Configuration options/env variables for proxy.

 ## Disable the ACLK